theupdateframework/pep-maximum-security-model/README.rst

-This PEP has covered the maximum security model, the TUF roles that should be added to support continuous delivery of distributions, how to generate and sign the metadata of each role, support distributions that have been signed by developers.
-The remaining sections discuss how PyPI SHOULD audit repository metadata, and the methods PyPI can use to detect and recover from a PyPI compromise.
+This PEP has covered the maximum security model, the TUF roles that should be added to support continuous delivery of distributions, how to generate and sign the metadata of each role, [LV: and how to] support distributions that have been signed by developers.
+The remaining sections discuss how PyPI SHOULD audit repository metadata and the methods PyPI can use to detect and recover from a PyPI compromise.

 Table 1 summarizes a few of the attacks possible when a threshold number of private cryptographic keys (belonging to any of the PyPI roles) are compromised.
-The leftmost column lists the roles (or a combination of roles) that have been compromised, and the columns to its right show whether the compromised roles leaves clients susceptible to malicious updates, a freeze attack, or metadata inconsistency attacks.
+The leftmost column lists the roles (or a combination of roles) that have been compromised, and the columns to the right show whether the compromised roles leaves clients susceptible to malicious updates, freeze attacks, or metadata inconsistency attacks.

 +-------------------+-------------------+-----------------------+-----------------------+
 | Role Compromise   | Malicious Updates | Freeze Attack         | Metadata Inconsistency|